koding/kd/api/views/kdbuttonview.md

     - Type: object
     - Default: `false`

+## showLoader

+Show the [KDLoaderView][kdloaderview] on this button, if any.
+Note that the loader is shown by default when the button is clicked.

+## hideLoader

+Hide the [KDLoaderView][kdloaderview] on this button, if any.

 ## Styling

 While not complete, the following list is some handy built in css classes to